pymor/pymor/docs/source/tutorial_basis_generation.md

 as well.

-Next we will assess the approximation error a bit more thoroughly, by checking how the how well the training data is approximated for varying basis sizes.
+Next we will assess the approximation error a bit more thoroughly, by checking how well the training data is approximated for varying basis sizes.

 To optimize the computation of the projection matrix and the right-hand